derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 **Note**: GHC vs GHCi

-Whenever you're doing performance work I recommend you compile your code with optimisations switched on, rather than run it through GHCi.
+Whenever you're doing performance work I recommend you compile your code with optimisations switched on, rather than running it through GHCi.
 To do this we'll need to add a `main` function and change the module name to "Main".

 {% highlight haskell %}